AdamAlNajar/cats/Compiling.md

 ## dependencies
 - Haxe (https://haxe.org)
 - Haxeflixel (https://haxeflixel.com)
-- hxdiscord_rpc (haxelib install hxdiscord_rpc) or the git ver. (haxelib git hxdiscord_rpc https://github.com/MAJigsaw77/hxdiscord_rpc.git)
+- hxdiscord_rpc (haxelib git hxdiscord_rpc https://github.com/MAJigsaw77/hxdiscord_rpc.git)

 so, these are the things that you **need** to compile the game.
 (AKA dependencies)

 ## compiling
-1. Download the source code (https://gitlab.com/aaa.dev/cats/-/archive/main/cats-main.zip)
+1. Download the source code [here](https://github.com/AdamAlNajar/cats/archive/refs/heads/main.zip)
 2. Extract the zip so that the structure looks something like this : (cats-main -> game files here)
 3. open the terminal in your newly extracted cats-main.
 4. run this command `lime test windows` if you are on windows, and this applies to mac and linux.